Environmental regulation of small and medium enterprises: Problem areas

 There are approximately 4.7 million businesses in the UK of which 99.7% are SMEs.
 The large size of the sector lends itself to the idea that environmental impacts are cumulatively large.
 Whilst there has been limited research into the quantitative impacts of SMEs, the Marshall Report estimates that 60% of total carbon emissions in the UK are attributable to SMEs.
 SMEs are also responsible for around 60% of commercial waste and 43% of all serious industrial pollution incidents.
 The perception of SME environmental behaviour is generally poor.
 Failure to pursue eco-efficient measures has often been attributed to low levels of awareness and lack of resources.
+Comparable evidence from outside the United Kingdom shows a similar pattern.

 It is theorised that as the majority of SMEs serve local markets they are less likely to be exposed to international pressures or incentives, including those likely to promote eco-innovation.
 It has also been suggested that civil society has less concern for smaller firms’ actions, being more likely to direct their concern towards larger organisations which are seen to have the biggest impact.